omojuwura/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that creates an alias
+a shell script that creates a file